pressdarling/codex-action/docs/security.md

 In the unfortunate event that your API key has leaked, see [this article](https://help.openai.com/en/articles/9047852-how-can-i-delete-my-api-key) that explains how to delete/revoke an API key using the [OpenAI Platform's API keys page](https://platform.openai.com/api-keys).

+## Protecting your Codex `auth.json`

+When using ChatGPT subscription auth with this action, you provide a base64-encoded `auth.json` via the `codex-auth-json-b64` input (ideally stored in `secrets`).
+Treat this value with the same care as an API key:

+- Use `safety-strategy: drop-sudo` or `unprivileged-user` so a compromised run cannot trivially read process memory or escalate to harvest secrets.
+- The action writes `auth.json` with file permissions `0600` and avoids logging its contents.
+- Rotate credentials if you suspect unauthorized access to a runner or your repository secrets.

 ## Recommendation: run `openai/codex-action` as the last step in a job

 Particularly if you run Codex with loose permissions, there are no guarantees what the state of the host is when the `openai/codex-action` completes.
 For example: